DIY Sofa Slipcover. Update, Refresh, Renew

 pencil drawing in notebook of the measurements and scheme of the sofa

-Step 4: Creating the Main Frame pattern
+Step 4: Draft the main frame pattern

 Since the sofa arms’ corners are rounded, to get the exact curve I drew its shape on a piece of paper.